tleonhardt/Python_Interface_Cpp/cython/integrate/Readme.md

 NOTE: You need to rebuild your Cython code anytime you make changes to **cyintegrate.pyx**

+## Step 0 - rename the .py file to .pyx
+The first thing you need to do when using Cython to optimize existing Python code is to rename the module you want to optimize to have a **.pyx** extension instead of **.py**.
+Then you need to create a **setup.py** file which uses the **setuptools** module to Cythonize and compile your code.
+These preliminary steps have both already been done for you in this exercise.

 ## Step 1 - see how things work to start with
 Cython will give some performance benefit even when compiling Python code without any static type declarations.